davorg/davecross.co.uk/docs/2020-vision/index.md

 concentrated on marketing.
 But the
 [Reddit discussion](https://www.reddit.com/r/perl/comments/eqfdpn/2020_vision_of_dave_cross_line_of_succession/)
 I mentioned last week included the suggestion that I should credit the photos that I'm using on the site.
-That made a lot of sense to me so I spend a few hours checking the correct attribution and ensuring they appeared correctly under the photos.
+That made a lot of sense to me so I spent a few hours checking the correct attributions and ensuring they appeared correctly under the photos.
 I glad I did that, but I'm not entirely happy with how it looks on the page.
 If I have some time to spare, I might try to hide the information unless a user hovers over the photo.